need4swede/wiki-go/data/documents/personalization/profiles/document.md

 several named settings environments.
 Normal Settings controls update the named profile when one is active, or regular synchronized settings when none is active.
-Select one on a physical device, or assign at most one automatic profile to iPhone, iPad, Apple TV, and future Mac.
-Settings Profiles require Neptune Pro for personal creation, editing, selection, and automatic use; individual Device Overrides remain Free.
+Select one on a physical device, or assign at most one automatic profile to each supported device type.
+Settings Profiles can be personal or published by a server administrator.

 A server administrator can also publish **Server Profiles** whose shared definitions are read-only to recipients.
-A profile can be the automatic choice for every device in a class—for example, one **iPhone** profile for all current and future users—or be added only to selected users.
+A profile can be the automatic choice for every device in a class or be added only to selected users.
 A user's own automatic assignment is more specific.
-Publishing or ordinarily assigning one still requires the recipient's Pro entitlement before it applies.
-Administrators can instead mark an assignment
-Required: it applies to matching Free and Pro recipients and cannot be disabled or replaced.
+Administrators can mark an assignment Required so it cannot be disabled or replaced.
 Required controls profile selection only.
 A separate Lock makes an individual member read-only, and those locks work in either optional or Required profiles.

 Profile definitions and device-type assignments sync with the account.
-The active manual choice stays on the physical device where it was selected, so changing kits on an iPhone does not force the Apple TV to switch.
+The active manual choice stays on the physical device where it was selected, so changing profiles on one client does not force another client to switch.

 A named profile is a reversible layer over the regular synchronized settings.
 When it stops applying, Neptune reveals the newest synchronized baseline, or